Learn more about our programs.

 Volunteer activity requirements:

-- Volunteers on this team commit to a minimum of 1 six-hour activity session each week, on the same day and time period each week.
+- Volunteers on this team commit to a minimum of one 6-hour activity session each week on the same days and time periods each week.
+(Note: MOP program volunteers are also Level 2 Field Operations Program (MOP) volunteers, but only one 6-hour shift each week is the minimum participation level for both programs combined.)

 - Some exceptions to these minimum commitment levels may be granted under certain circumstances (i.e. military duty, etc.)